Close

 Following a Phd on the importance of the Netherlands Waddensea as a moulting area for Arctic breeding waders Gerard has been active at the policy and governance level in global nature and bird conservation issues with an emphasis on flyway conservation.
 He has been heavily involved in AEWA and the Bern Convention and Bonn Convention.
 Gerard was IWSG Chairman for almost 10 years.

-Hermann Hötker (Germany) ~ Honorary Member
+Hermann Hötker (Germany) ~ Honorary Member and Chair until 2008

 Chairman, until 2008.

-Theunis Piersma (Netherlands) ~ Honorary Member
+Theunis Piersma (Netherlands) ~ Honorary Member and Vice-Chair until 2008

-Vice-chairman until 2008.
+Vice-chair until 2008.

-Elwyn Sharps (UK) ~ Publicity Officer
+Elwyn Sharps (UK) ~ Publicity Officer 2017-2021

 Publicity Officer 2017-2021

-Yvonne Verkuil (Netherlands) ~ former Chair
+Yvonne Verkuil (Netherlands) ~ Chair 2008-2020

 Yvonne Verkuil_IMG_1756

 Yvonne joined the ExCo in 2007 and has been a member of the WSG since she started to study stopover ecology of Red Knots with Theunis Piersma in 1990.
 Since then the wader world has sucked her in and she has studied the stopover behaviour and population genetics of a variety of waders.
 She has worked at the Royal Ontario Museum in Canada and for a short period with IUCN.
 She is currently at the University of Groningen in the Netherlands.
-Yvonne was Chair of the IWSG from 2008 to 2020.
+Yvonne served as Chair of the IWSG from 2008 to 2020.

-Pavel Tomkovich (Russia)
+Pavel Tomkovich (Russia) ~ Representative for Russia 1992-2020

 Pavel TomkovichPavel left ExCo in 2020 after 28 years where he provided the link between the IWSG and wader enthusiasts of several countries of the former USSR as a chairman of the Working Group on Waders in CIS.
 He functioned as a regional coordinator in several IWSG projects, coordinates the Arctic Birds Breeding Condition Survey initiated by the IWSG and is a member of the editorial board of the Bulletin.
 Pavel works for the Zoological Museum of the Moscow State University having main interests in Arctic waders, mostly Calidridinae sandpipers.